Every day, we hear from expectant mothers facing an unplanned pregnancy.

 In addition to the love that you have for your child, there are many reasons a pregnant mom might want to place their child for adoption with a loving family:

-If you are looking to make an informed decision about your adoption options, our experienced and caring adoption counselors can guide you.
-Please call/text or message us now.
+If you are looking for information about your adoption options, our experienced and caring adoption counselors can help you.
+Please call 616-667-0677, text 248-283-4673 or complete the message form below.
 We are available 24/7 to help you.
 Adoption Associates provides 100% free and confidential support.

 It’s not a secret that the days and months following the placement of your baby can be some of the toughest you’ll ever experience.
 However, Adoption Associates will be there to support you in many different ways.
 You can continue to meet with your caseworker as needed, participate in support groups, receive outside counseling, and connect with other birth parents.